zouloux/chimera/doc/02-local-proxy.md

 # Chimera local proxy

-Chimera local proxy is an Nginx proxy which enable SSL on your locally started chimera projects.
+Chimera local proxy is an Nginx proxy which enable SSL access on your locally started chimera projects.
 It also support a pre-configured MariaDB with persistent data.

 For now, only this method is available.
 But a built-in npm module is planned.